 Theo coordinates program registration and logistics, and general inquiries.

-Communications Coordinator - Patricia S. Baron
+Communications Manager - Patricia S. Baron

 Patricia manages communications and marketing initiatives, develops digital assets and videos, oversees media relations and social media, and designs core organizational materials.
 Mindfulness is the practice at the intersection of her mental, physical, and spiritual pursuits.
 Patricia is an avid reader, an ambitious runner, and an aspiring writer.